 Worth a Try?

 It's definitely worth a try, as long as you can make it past the glass plank.
 (If you're deathly afraid of heights, this isn't the ride for you.)
 There's also no need to worry about that queasy feeling you get after a straight drop.
 We never felt the notorious butterflies, and while we can't speak for everyone, we will stress that the ride isn't meant to feel like a roller coaster.
 Its twist-and-turn design allows you to enjoy the speed and special effects without the stomach churn.

 Things to Note

-Riding Harmony of the Seas' Ultimate Abyss is free, but it does have height restrictions.
+Riding Royal Caribbean's Ultimate Abyss is free, but it does have height restrictions.
 Check your daily Cruise Compass for operating hours.
 Screaming (or swearing) down the slide is inevitable -- and totally acceptable.
 Just be mindful that whatever you say in the tunnel doesn't necessarily stay in the tunnel; sound echoes down the slide and can be heard by passersby if they listen closely.
 (Thankfully, the Boardwalk is usually bustling.)
 Our "What the heck is that?!" screams made for a fun conversation starter with those lingering by the slide exit.